Bucks County and Philadelphia

 Concrete typically lasts longer—up to 30 years or more with minimal maintenance.
 Asphalt usually lasts 15–20 years, depending on weather, usage, and upkeep.

-Our take: Concrete may win in long-term lifespan, but with proper care, asphalt can still provide decades of reliable use at a lower upfront cost.
+When comparing cement versus asphalt driveway options, or even looking at asphalt vs concrete pavement as a whole, longevity and maintenance often play the biggest roles in decision-making.
+Concrete may win in long-term lifespan, but with proper care, asphalt can still provide decades of reliable use at a lower upfront cost.

 Choosing between asphalt and concrete comes down to your priorities.
 If you’re looking for a cost-effective, weather-resistant option that’s easy to maintain, asphalt is an excellent choice—especially here in Pennsylvania.